ans-group/docs.ukfast.co.uk/source/network/firewalls/S2S_VPN_Tab.md

 ![Edit Peer IP](files/editor2_change_peer_ip.PNG)

 Enter the peer IP and PSK into the boxes provided and click **update**.
-If you would like to keep using the same pre-shared key for the new peer then leave the PSK box blank.

 Please note, the change is not made to the firewall until you click **Apply Changes**.